 BELLEVUE, Wash., July 18, 2016 — As Egencia rolls out its global technology into the recently acquired Orbitz for Business customer base, the Expedia business travel arm is seeing increased adoption rates for these new customers.

-Orbitz for Business customers have seen their online adoption move from approximately 85% to over 95% after migrating to the new US Rail by Egencia offering released in May 2016.
-This parallels a similar trend seen in EU countries, where Egencia has average adoption rates above 95%.
+Orbitz for Business customers have seen their online adoption move from approximately 85 percent to over 95 percent after migrating to the new US Rail by Egencia offering released May 2016.
+This parallels a similar trend seen in EU countries, where Egencia has average adoption rates above 95 percent.
 Egencia attributes such high adoption rates to its beautiful design and consistent execution for interactive elements to look, behave and be found in the same way repeatedly.

 Egencia approaches product development with a philosophy based on the scientific method.
 Rather than predict the future, the company tests and learns a path to what product works best for business travelers.
 The design experience has three tenets:

 - Each page has only one function: search, book, checkout or pay.

 - Each page is as simple as possible.